-These are the most common questions you’ll find on most small business credit card applications.
+These are the questions you’ll find on most small business credit card applications:

-Here you will have the option choose between a corporation, partnership or sole proprietor.
+- Type of Business or Company Structure — Here you will have the option to choose between a corporation, partnership, or sole proprietor.

 You’ll be required to provide your personal information for the bank to check your credit.
 Your credit score will be the determining factor for reviewing your creditworthiness for your small business application.

 - Social Security Number — If you’re applying as a sole proprietor and already provided this as your tax identification number, you will provide it again here.
 Other businesses will provide the owner’s Social Security number.

 - Total Annual Income — Your gross total annual income is all the income you earn annually, including regular wages and profits from your small business.

 - Authorizing Officer — You will be able to choose an authorizing officer for your account.
 If you’re applying as a sole proprietor, you’ll be the authorizing officer.
 Other options include president, partner, manager, and member.

 Bottom Line: You don’t need a ton of paperwork to submit your small business application.
 You need some basic information about your business and your personal credit information to see if you’ll be approved!